17 Persuasive Advertising Techniques & Examples to Boost Sales

 Example

+It’s one of the most popular snob appeal examples in advertising that speaks so loud within fifty seconds.
 The J’adore Dior perfume commercial oozes snob appeal, flaunting a luxurious vibe that not everyone can afford.
 This ad isn’t just selling a scent; it’s selling a lifestyle, aiming to set you apart from the crowd.
 Dior snob appeal advertisements use glamorous locations, stunning women in designer gowns, and dazzling jewelry.

 12. Plain Folk